rafworkonly/rafworkonly.github.io/submit.md

 To make a submission:

 **Sit down with a piece of paper and a pen and handwrite your message.
-Send a photo/scan, and we can type it up with you.
+Send a photo/scan**, and we can type it up with you.
 There's no length too long or too short.
-Submit a one sentence poem if you like.**
+Submit a one sentence poem if you like.

 We advise you to:
 - Say what you wanna say (any topic)